ZhaoJ9014/High-Performance-Face-Recognition/src/ResNet/CASIA_WEB_FACE.PyTorch/README.md

 * Linux, Windows or macOS
 * PyTorch (>=0.4)

 While not required, for optimal performance it is **highly** recommended to run the code using a CUDA enabled GPU.
-We used 4 GeForce GTX 1080Ti in parallel.
+We used 4 NVIDIA TITAN V in parallel.

 ### Data Preparation